vittoriofortino84/EDTOX/README.md

 atherosclerosis and diabetes type 2.
 - The generated plots can be used to indicate the putative pathways linking EDCs to adverse outcome.

 ## 9_9_disease_scores.R
-Class probability and harmonic and average score for disease
+- For each disease (metabolic syndrome, atherosclerosis and diabetes type 2), harmonic sum and average score will be compiled across all networks.

 ## 9_10_disease_scores_pie_chart.R
 Pie chart for the disease and EDC scores